 The dual IS system helps to reduce shaky images by 5 stops and image blur by 2 stops.
-This means that your video will appear much more professional than those shot from a non-stabilized camera.
+Your video will appear much more professional than those shot from a non-stabilized camera.

-The GH5 has a 6k photo mode which allows you to take 18MP photos even though the camera is only capturing 8MP images in 4:3 aspect ratio
+The GH5 has a 6k photo mode that allows you to take 18MP photos even though the camera only captures 8MP images in a 4:3 aspect ratio.

 Is The Panasonic Gh5 Good For Filmmaking?

-The Panasonic GH5 is the follow up to the popular GH4, and it’s a great choice for anyone looking to shoot professional looking videos at a relatively affordable price of just $1,500.Touted as “The Ultimate Hybrid Camera,” the Panasonic Gh5 is one of the best cameras on the market for filmmaking enthusiasts, especially considering its low price tag compared to other similar cameras.
+The Panasonic GH5 is the follow up to the popular GH4, and it’s an excellent choice for anyone looking to shoot professional-looking videos at a relatively affordable price of just $1,500.Touted as “The Ultimate Hybrid Camera,” the Panasonic Gh5 is one of the best cameras for filmmaking enthusiasts, especially considering its low price tag compared to other similar cameras.

-2) The camera has built-in 5-axis image stabilization technology that allows you to shoot video without worrying
+The camera has built-in 5-axis image stabilisation technology that allows you to shoot video without worrying.

 Is The Panasonic Gh5 A Good Camera?

-The Panasonic GH5 is one of the best cameras for vlogging on the market.
-It’s built with video in mind and doesn’t have any major flaws.
+The Panasonic GH5 is one of the best cameras for vlogging.
+It’s built with video in mind and has no significant flaws.

 It’s reasonably priced – The GH5 isn